-By core family is meant spouse, cohabitant and/or children.
+By core family is meant spouse, cohabitant and/or children, together with foster children who the employee has daily care and control of.
 By next of kin is meant core family and other relatives in direct upwards or downwards line, brothers, sisters and parents-in-law.
 By cohabitants are meant two persons who are cohabiting with common fixed address registered in the national register.